User and Search Friendly URL Design for Multi-Language Websites in 4 Easy Steps

 As I’m doing SEO in Germany I’ll use the German examples from now on.
 The next step is translating the URLs as well:

 You see that the product name remains the same but the keyword describing it “cars” changes to the German “autos”.
-We would be happy here as users and website optimizers but in most cases the programmers behind the content management system will cry out and telly you that it does not work that way.
+We would be happy here as users and website optimizers but in most cases the programmers behind the content management system will cry out and tell you that it does not work that way.

 Step 4: Add URL numbers